DeepWave-KAUST/GenWP-pub/README.md

 python npz2h5.py
 ```

-The HDF5 format is recommended for large-scale training because it supports compressed storage and efficient data access.
+The HDF5 format is recommended for large-scale training because it supports compressed storage and efficient random-access data loading.

 ## Supplementary files

-To ensure reproducibility, we provide the the data set for training and inference stages and our trainined diffusion model.
+To ensure reproducibility, we provide our trained diffusion model.

-* **Dataset**:
-Download the training and testing data set [here](https://kaust.sharepoint.com/:f:/r/sites/M365_Deepwave_Documents/Shared%20Documents/Restricted%20Area/REPORTS/DW0126?csf=1&web=1&e=ghL7SP).
-Then, use `unzip` to extract the contents.

-* **Trained model**:
-Download our trained diffusion model [here](https://kaust.sharepoint.com/:f:/r/sites/M365_Deepwave_Documents/Shared%20Documents/Restricted%20Area/REPORTS/DW0126?csf=1&web=1&e=ghL7SP).
-Then, use `unzip` to extract the contents.
+* **Trained model**: Download our trained diffusion model from [Google Drive](https://drive.google.com/file/d/17hMBkiTQ4G8WpyeJvSjAtlAxqr0K73kU/view?usp=drive_link).
+After downloading, extract the contents and place the checkpoint file in the `./checkpoints/` directory.

 ## Getting started :space_invader: :robot:
 To ensure reproducibility of the results, we suggest using the `environment.yml` file when creating an environment.